The Kingslayers of the Counting House

 Margaret: Integrated the family into the mid-Tudor administrative class.

-Mary (Lady Alington): Laundering the Alderman’s fortune into the landed gentry of Cambridgeshire.
+Lady Mary Alington nee Gardiner: Laundering the Alderman’s fortune into the landed gentry of Cambridgeshire.

 While the Founding Board secured the Throne, the second generation took control of the National Treasury Nodes, ensuring the syndicate's grip on the Crown's cash cow remained absolute for another half-century.